InfiniteXyy/simpleHomework-Android/README.md

 # simpleHomework
-a homework app for college students
+a homeworkList app for college students